-Never tighten the inner spindle nut to align the dowel pin with hole in locking washer.
+Never tighten the spindle nut to align the cotter pin with hole in castle nut.
 This can pre-load the bearings and cause premature bearing failure.

-12. Install the spindle washer and the outer spindle nut.
-Tighten the outer spindle nut to 200-300 ft-lb.
-See Torque Table for sequence.
+12. Install spindle locking "D" washer, retainer washer and outer spindle nut.
+Tighten outer spindle nut to 200-300 ft-lb.
+See Torque Table.

-- 13. Refer to the Wheel Bearing Endplay Adjustment section to measure and adjust the endplay to .001-.004 inch.
-Adjust by loosening outer nut, reindexing the inner nut accordingly, and repeat Steps 11 thru 13 until proper endplay is achieved. - 14.
+- 13. Verify that wheel endplay is between .001-.004 inches.
+(See inspecting wheel endplay section).
+If not, loosen outer nut, re-index the inner nut accordingly, and repeat Steps 8 thru 12 until proper endplay is achieved. - 14.
 Bend retainer washer over one wrench flat of the outer nut. - 15.
 Install hubcap gasket and hubcap.
 Tighten the cap screws to 20-30 ft-lb.See Torque Table.
 Replace the hubcap vent plug if removed. - 16.
 Fill the hub cavity with the appropriate amount and type of lubricant and secure drain plug. - 17.
 Check oil level through the hubcap window.
 (Figure 19).
 If level is below the "add" level line, then fill with recommended oil until "full" level is achieved.
 Add oil slowly since the heavy weight oil will settle slowly in the hub.
 (Note: The hubcap window can only be cleaned with mild soap and water.
 Aromatic solvents should not be used, as they will impair the transparency of the window.)